section-engineering-education/engineering-education/content/articles/natural-language-processing-using-tensorflow-and-bert-model/index.md

 The model has classified the input reviews as `Positive`.
 It has made the correct prediction/classification.
 It shows that the model was well trained and understood sentiment analysis.

 ### Conclusion
 We have learned how to perform natural language processing using Tensorflow and Bert model.
 We discussed how to install the BERT model from the Hugging Face Transformers and how to fine-tune the model.

 We worked with the sentiment analysis dataset and processed the dataset to have the required format.

 Finally, we initialized the neural network using TensorFlow's Keras layers and trained it to perform sentiment analysis.
 The final model was further fine-tuned and can accurately classify input reviews.

-You can get the Python source code [here](https://colab.research.google.com/drive/1H9ggLyXkP3yBQJWlynkGi2rfWUM_SjqY?usp=sharing)
+You can download the Python source code [here](https://colab.research.google.com/drive/1H9ggLyXkP3yBQJWlynkGi2rfWUM_SjqY?usp=sharing)

-### References
+### Further reading
 - [Hugging Face Transformers documentation](https://huggingface.co/docs/transformers/index)
 - [Data set preprocessing](https://huggingface.co/docs/transformers/preprocessing)
 - [Transformers tokenizer](https://huggingface.co/docs/transformers/main_classes/tokenizer)